Steely skyscrapers, top chefs and rocking festivals – the 'windy city' will blow you away with its energy and all it has to offer.

 Known as one of the hubs of Mexican American culture in Chicago, Pilsen is a vibrant neighbourhood featuring innovative and classic Mexican restaurants, a number of galleries and unique shopping experiences.

-It's also home to the highly regarded National Museum of Mexican Art.
+It's also home to the highly regarded National Museum of Mexican ArtOpens external site in a new window.

 This neighbourhood acts as a living monument to African American culture.
 It's been home to a number of famous people including legendary singer Louis Armstrong, civil rights activist Ida B. Wells and Pulitzer Prize recipient Gwendolyn Brooks.